 A romance fiction writer, he is also a Docent for the New York City Ballet and occasionally performs with the SAG-AFTRA Old Time Radio Players and for the play readings of the New York Ethical Society.

-The resurrection of “The Great Space Coaster” by Jim Martin and its continued life through its many fans and enterprising loyal followers such as Scott Hoy, is a joy to him.
+The resurrection of “The Great Space Coaster” by Jim Martin and its continued life through its many fans and enterprising loyal followers is a joy to him.
 Knock Knock gives an energetic wave of her fan and Edison a joyous swing of his snout.
 Cheers!
 To Everybody!

 Now here are John’s thoughts on the cast of The Great Space Coaster